keyvank/tsp/src/4-think.md

 Now that we have the shape of result tensor, it's time to fill it according to the operation.

+## Gradient Engines

+Our implementation of a tensor is ready, our next big step is now to implement a gradient engine.
+Don’t get scared by its name, a gradient engine is just a tool you can use to keep track of derivatives of you tensors, with respect to the last computation you perform on your tensors (Which typically shows you how far are the outputs of your network compared to the desired outputs)

+Whenever you perform an operation on two tensors, you will get a new tensor.
+The gradients of tensors a and b is equal with the derivative of the output tensor with respect to each input tensor.

+I assume you already know the way derivation on scalar values work.
+Derivatives on tensors is also very similar to scalar, the difference is just that, the derivative will also be a tensor instead of an scalar.

+Implementing gradient engines is not an easy task at all.
+A very tiny mistake in calculation of a gradient will invalidate all of the gradient in previous layers.
+Your neural network will keep training but will never converge to a satisfactory solution, and it’s almost impossible to tell which part of the calculations you did wrong.

+There is a very simple debugging idea you can use for checking the correctness of your gradient calculations, which can come handy when developing deep learning libraries.
+It’s named the gradient check method, and it simply checks if the result of the gradient function is equal with the gradient calculated by hand!

+In case of scalar values, the gradient check is something like this:

+[TODO]

 ### Language

 Large Language Models are perhaps the most important invention of our decade (2020s).
 LLMs are impressive but they are still using a technology we have known and using for decades, so how we didn't have them before?
 There are 2 important

 1. We didn't know a perfect encoding/decoding strategy for text data
 2. We didn't put enough hardware for training language models

 ## Gate layers